-My Review of the Garrett Pro Pointer (Garrett Carrot)
+My Review of the Garrett Pro Pointer AT (Garrett Carrot)

 The Garrett Carrot

 Recovering metal detecting finds from the dirt without a pinpointer isn't fun, especially if the target is very small.
-You're also more likely to damage the object with your shovel, not knowing where it's located in the hole or dirt plug.
+You're also more likely to damage the object with your shovel if you don't know where it's located in the hole or dirt plug.
 Having a good pinpointer on hand is a must if you're new to this hobby.

 I've owned and used this pinpointer now for about two years, almost on a weekly basis in the summer.
-This tool cuts my recovery time in half when detecting on land.
-I've used it underwater, too.
+This tool cuts my recovery time in half when detecting on land, and I've used it underwater, too.

 Is the Garrett Pro Pointer Waterproof?

-You can waterproof the Pro Pointer 2 using silicone around the battery housing, but that will ultimately void the warranty if water ends up leaking inside, causing damage.
+You can waterproof the Pro Pointer 2 using silicone around the battery housing, but that will ultimately void the warranty if water ends up leaking inside and causing damage.